CaiY77/My-Arcade/README.md

 # BlackJack

 Gambling doesn't get any better than this!
 This is a risk-free functioning blackjack game!
 That means if you lose you won't get bankrupt.
 This game runs by regular Blackjack rules, 8 decks will be used at a time (this means you won't be able to count card).
 Closest to 21 wins, anything over 21 is a bust.
 Numerical cards retain their values, picture cards are value of 10 and Aces are 11/1 interchangeably by needs.
 When you win, you receive double your bet.
 Dealer will ALWAYS hit until their hand is greater than 16.
+There are a substantial amount of javascript to cover each and every possible outcome weather it's player win, player bust, dealer win... etc. Lose all your money a stupid all in or just being bad?
+Re-fresh the game and you'll be back with the starting amount of cash

 ### No Double Down :( ###